London Dreams (soundtrack)

-London Dreams is the soundtrack to the 2009 Bollywood film London Dreams directed by Vipul Amrutlal Shah starring Salman Khan, Ajay Devgan and Asin.
+London Dreams is the soundtrack to the 2009 Bollywood film with the same name directed by Vipul Amrutlal Shah starring Salman Khan, Ajay Devgan and Asin.
 The music is composed by Shankar–Ehsaan–Loy, while the lyrics are penned by Prasoon Joshi.

-The album was released on 17 September 2009 by T-Series.
+The album was released on 16 September 2009 by T-Series.

 The song style is generally rock inspired to match the motifs in the movie.
 "Khanabadosh", "Shola Shola", "Barso Yaaron", "Khwab" and "Man Ko Ati Bhavey Saiyaan" were very popular songs; "Man Ko Ati Bhavey" and "Khanabadosh" being the most popular ones.

 Development

 Initially, A.R.
 Rahman was approached for composing the music for the film, but he opted out due to other commitments.
 Vipul then roped in the critically acclaimed trio Shankar–Ehsaan–Loy, who scored music for Rock On!!, the first rock musical in Bollywood.

 The soundtrack consists of eight original songs and three remix versions.
 "Barso Yaaron" by Vishal and Roop Kumar Rathod is a rock number that ends with "Hanuman Chalisa".
 "Manko Ati Bhavey Saiyaan" is a romantic song picturized on Asin and Salman at the Eiffel Tower.
 Then follows the folksy "Tapkey Masti" by Feroz Khan and bhangra beat number with aesthetics of qawaali - "Yaari Bina" by Roop Kumar Rathod.
 "Khanabadosh" is crooned by Mohan, accompanied with rich and layered instrumentations.
 Abhijeet Ghoshal's "Jashn Hai Jeet Ka", a soft mellow song is then followed by Rahat-Shankar duo's "Khwab Jo".
 Finally, there is Zubin Garg's "Shola Shola", rock track with a techno twist to it.

 All the songs in the soundtrack are rendered by male singers, which is a rarity in Bollywood.